Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach: Methods

 In order to identify potential bad positive pairs, we must determine a threshold that differentiates them from normal positive pairs.
 We define the threshold for noisy positive pair and faulty positive pair as:

 At $e$-th training epoch, we identify noisy positive pairs with a mean historical contrastive loss $m_{(i,e)}$ lower than $t_{np}$, while pairs with a mean historical contrastive loss $m_{(i,e)}$ larger than $t_{fp}$ are identified as faulty positive pairs.
 Note that $\beta_{np}$ and $\beta_{fp}$ are hyper-parameters that determine thresholds.
 In practice, as a simple heuristic, we set $\beta_{np}$ and $\beta_{fp}$ within the range $[1,3]$ and find it generally works well.
-See Section \ref{param_study} for further analysis on effects of $\beta_{np}$ and $\beta_{fp}$.
+See Appendix \ref{param_threshold} for further analysis on effects of $\beta_{np}$ and $\beta_{fp}$.
 In this way, we are able to dynamically identify potential bad positive pairs at each training epoch according to their historical training behavior, which in turn makes the identification more reliable.
+For example, a pair that has high contrastive losses throughout the training procedure is more likely be a faulty positive pair than one that occasionally shows a high contrastive loss at just a few training epochs.

 \textbf{Weight Estimation}.
 Next, we design a transformation module \textbf{T} to estimate suppression weights for bad positive pairs at each training epoch.
 We formulate the weight estimation from the transformation module \textbf{T} as: